urbancamo/urbancamo.github.io/adif-processor/adif-processor.md

 |RIG|FT-817|
 |RX_PWR|5|

-### Comment Name/Value pairs that are supported by the ADIF Processor
+## Supported Comment Name/Value pairs

 In the table below the `Comment Key` column shows the keyword you should specify if you want to add additional information in the ADIF output file.
 See the `Sample Value` column for an example of the